jasoneflood/gdp12Hugo/docs/aws/content/0001_IntroductionAndArchitecture/index.en.md

 Detect misconfigurations, unpatched software, and access policy weaknesses within your databases.

 ### 1.4.
 Access Control & Policy Enforcement
-Enforce fine-grained access policies, segregate duties, and monitor privileged user activities.
+Enforce fine-grained access policies, separation of duties, and monitor privileged user activities.

 ### 1.5.
 Data Masking
 Enable protection of sensitive data at rest, in motion, and at runtime.